Valley of the Giants (film)

-Valley of the Giants is a 1938 American Technicolor adventure film directed by William Keighley, written by Seton I. Miller and Michael Fessier, and starring Wayne Morris, Claire Trevor, Frank McHugh, Alan Hale Sr., Donald Crisp, and Charles Bickford.
-It is based on the novel The Valley of the Giants by Peter B. Kyne.
+Valley of the Giants is a 1938 American Technicolor adventure film/lumberjack Western directed by William Keighley, written by Seton I. Miller and Michael Fessier, and starring Wayne Morris, Claire Trevor, Frank McHugh, Alan Hale Sr., Donald Crisp, and Charles Bickford.
+It is based on the novel The Valley of the Giants by Peter B. Kyne, which had previously been filmed as a silent in 1927.
 The film was released by Warner Bros. on September 17, 1938.

 Plot

-Bill Cardigan (Wayne Morris) owns a large portion of the California Redwoods.
-Howard Fallon (Charles Bickford) along with Hendricks (John Litel), Lee Roberts (Claire Trevor), Ed Morell (Jack La Rue) and Fingers McCarthy (Frank McHugh) go to California and try to procure Bill's land.
+Bill Cardigan owns a large portion of the California Redwoods.
+Howard Fallon along with Hendricks, Lee Roberts, Ed Morell, and Fingers McCarthy go to California and try to procure Bill's land.
 Howard finds out about Bill's large bank debt, and now has a way to get ownership of the forest.
 Accidentally the claims Howard had towards the land get destroyed in a fire giving Bill a chance to reclaim ownership.
 Bill must get his lumber cut and shipped within six weeks.
 Howard attempts to stop Bill by destroying the railroad, damming the river and locking him and Lee in the caboose of the train and sending it towards the destroyed track.
 Fallon gets captured and surrenders to Bill, giving him back his land.